 Students can learn more about themselves.

-One of the best ways for students to learn more about their goals and future careers is by getting an internship or part-time job in the field of their study.
-Many students find that studying their course is one thing, and actually working in that field is another!
+One of the best ways for students to learn more about their goal and future careers by getting an internship or part-time job in the field of their study.
+Many students find that studying their course is one thing, and actually working in that field of their study is another!
 By testing the waters with an internship, international students can discover more about their likes and dislikes regarding the industry of their choice.
-It can also help them learn more about their strengths and weaknesses.
+It can also help them earn more about their strengths and weaknesses.
 Perhaps they prefer working in a lab or with people rather than sitting at a desk all day.
 Internships provide them with the opportunity to find out what they really want to do before they spend time and energy job-hunting.

 Students can apply what they learn in the real world.

 Stepping out of the university or college bubble can be daunting.
 It can also be difficult for students to see just how relevant their degrees or course learnings are in the real world.
 With an internship or any work experience, students can apply what they are learning in the fields they want to join in the future.
 They can see why it’s necessary to know about the foundations or learn the courses that are not directly related to their chosen field.
 Internships help students learn and grow more holistically and prepare them for the workforce.

 Students can network with industry professionals.

 Internships are a great way for students to get their foot in the door at a large company.
 They also help students connect with other students, professionals, or executives who they might not meet if they just send in their resume via email.
 Getting an internship in a place that also connects you to professionals in other fields is very helpful, especially for those who want to thrive as entrepreneurs or business owners.
 Widening one’s network is crucial for success (sometimes, who you know is more important than what you know) and it’s never too early to start!

 Students can get an edge and refine their skills.